-- No pending transactions from your QuickBooks Desktop data file are converted to QuickBooks Online.
+- Pending transactions from your QuickBooks Desktop data file are NOT converted to QuickBooks Online.

 - QuickBooks Online Essentials and Plus have the Delayed Charge form, which is a non-posting sales transaction.

-- QuickBooks Online currently doesn't have a way for you to automatically adjust prices of items (which are called "products and services" in QuickBooks Online).
+- QuickBooks Online currently doesn't have a way for you to automatically adjust prices of items (which are called "products and services" in QuickBooks Desktop).

-- If you have price levels defined in your QuickBooks Desktop data file, they are not converted to QuickBooks Online.
+- If you have price levels set in your QuickBooks Desktop data file, they are NOT converted to QuickBooks Online.

 Print mailing labels

 - QuickBooks Online currently doesn't print mailing labels.